skeet1/ft_containers/README.md

 *Balancing Binary Search Tree*:
 A self-balancing binary search tree (BST) is a type of binary search tree that automatically adjusts its structure to maintain balance, resulting in improved search, insertion, and deletion performance.
 There are several different techniques that can be used to implement self-balancing BSTs, including rotations, rebalancing, height-balancing, and color-balancing.

-Now we have a general idea about balancing binary search tree, and we are ready to learn more about AVL and Red-Black-Tree.
+Now we have a general idea about balancing binary search trees, and we are ready to learn more about AVL and Red-Black-Tree.

 *AVL* trees and *red-black* trees are both types of self-balancing binary search trees.
 They are used to store data in a sorted, searchable manner and allow for quick insertion, deletion, and lookup of elements.